Kaiyrly/eb-1a/README.md

 To name a few more advantages, you can take your spouse and unmarried children under 21 with you, and all of you become permanent residents of the United States immediately after crossing the border.
-All of you can work, study, or do almost anything else that citizens can except for voting, right away.
+All of you can work, study or do almost anything else that citizens can except for voting, right away.
 You don't need to report to anyone after that and can apply for citizenship in 5 years.

 There are four parts in my material on this.